 Committee for Melbourne members are encouraged to nominate an outstanding contributor to our city and its future – an individual and/or an organisation.

-Please submit your nomination form via email to Rita Romeo, Communications, Events and Engagement Manager by 30 July.
+Please submit your nomination form via email to Laura Kerr Surah, Project Manager by 20 March 2023.

 Download the nomination form